duncanmcclean/simple-commerce/docs/gateways/paypal.md

 > It's best practice to use `.env` file for any API keys you need, rather than referencing them directly in your config file.
 [Review Statamic Docs](https://statamic.dev/configuration#environment-variables).

-## Payment flow
+## Off-site payment flow

-PayPal is an off-site gateway, which means the customer is redirected onto PayPal's checkout page to complete payment.
 Here's a quick run down of how the whole process works:

 1. After filling out shipping info etc, the store redirects the customer to PayPal
 2. The customer enters their payment information on PayPal's checkout